Considering Entrepreneurship: First steps to starting your own business

 Understand the Essentials.
 It’s not the most exciting part of starting a business, but it’s crucial to research any licenses, taxes and insurance you’ll need to go solo, and I recommend doing this sooner rather than later.
 Start a list or folder to keep track of everything, and don’t be afraid to ask experts for help, especially an accountant and a lawyer.
 You can look to freelancers unions, entrepreneurial websites (my faves are StartupNation.com, FastCompany.com, Inc.com and Entrepreneur.com) and the Small Business Administration for free or low-cost help determining what “official” steps are required.
 Above all, be sure to find independent health insurance.
 Never take the risk of being uninsured.

 Learn How to Market Yourself.
 One of the most important requirements of entrepreneurship is the ability to sell yourself and your ideas.
 Even before you launch your own venture, you can begin working on this aspect of self-employment: Join high-profile committees of industry organizations to make yourself visible to members (who may be future clients of your new business).
+Network online by using services like the best free online fax service which allows you to get a physical paper in people’s businesses, quick.
 Volunteer at a nonprofit organization related to the business you’d like to start.
 Take professional development classes online or at a community college to enhance your business skills and industry expertise.
 Start a blog on a topic related to your entrepreneurial interests.
 Start posting comments and articles on Twitter that establish your expertise in the area of your choice.
 Check out the Personal Branding Blog for ongoing tips on marketing yourself.

 Read up.
 Many, many, many people have written great books on how to start and run businesses of all shapes and sizes.
 Here are some of my personal favorites.